google/copybara/docs/reference.md

 --last-rev | *string* | Last revision that was migrated to the destination --iterative-limit-changes | *int* | Import just a number of changes instead of all the pending ones --ignore-noop | *boolean* | Only warn about operations/transforms that didn't have any effect.
 For example: A transform that didn't modify any file, non-existent origin directories, etc.
+--squash-skip-history | *boolean* | Avoid exposing the history of changes that are being migrated.
+This is useful when we want to migrate a new repository but we don't want to expose all the change history to metadata.squash_notes.
+--iterative-all-changes | *boolean* | By default Copybara will only try to migrate changes that could affect the destination.
+Ignoring changes that only affect excluded files in origin_files.
+This flag disables that behavior and runs for all the changes.

 <a id="core.move" aria-hidden="true"></a>
 ## core.move